Kia has come a long way in recent years.

 But the really exciting thing about the R1T is its practicality.
 Aside from the spacious interior cabin and large tray, the ute features a huge ‘gear tunnel’ under the rear seats which can store a number of different modules, including a ‘Camp Kitchen’ module that looks to be a game-changer for off-road camping – or simply be an extra storage location for large, bulky items.

-As alluded to, the R1T is available now for pre-order with prices starting at US$73,000 and deliveries beginning January 2022.
-It’s only available in North America at this present moment but Rivian have confirmed an Australian launch, as well as registered trademarks for a whole range of EVs – seemingly preparing a full-scale assault on Australia’s ute and SUV market, as CarsGuide relates.
+As alluded to, the R1T is available now for pre-order with prices starting at US$73,000 and deliveries beginning in January 2022.
+It’s only available in North America at this present moment but Rivian has confirmed an Australian launch, as well as registered trademarks for a whole range of EVs – seemingly preparing a full-scale assault on Australia’s ute and SUV market, as CarsGuide relates.

 GMC Hummer EV

 If we’re talking about vehicles that are designed to completely rehabilitate a car brand’s image, the new GMC Hummer EV 4×4 comes to mind.
 Yes, you read that right.
 American auto giant General Motors has revived its controversial Hummer brand as an electric-only endeavour.